“Financial Abundance” Section Overview

 ● Website hosting for up to 15 websites for a year.

-Course A is free to join, and you have seen how much you get for free. $197 is the one-time fee to access all of the advanced training materials.
-It has a 60-day money-back guarantee, so you really can’t lose if you spend some time and check it out.
+Again, this course is free to join, and you have seen how much you get for free. $197 is the one-time fee to access all of the advanced training materials.
+It has a 60-day money-back guarantee, so you really can’t lose.
+Spend some time and check it out.
 See if you like the lessons and utilize the support they offer; is it good?
 If you don’t like it, get a refund.
 My belief is that if you go through the free course, and really put in the effort, then the advanced course will take you up to the next level.

 I do want to mention that affiliate marketing is not the only way to make money on the Internet.
 You can create a great Website or blog, and then get paid to run ads on your site.
 You can also sell physical goods such as fitness equipment or gardening supplies.
 Others have made a lot of money buying items at estate and even garage sales and then reselling them on eBay.
 Here are a few Websites with ideas for you.

 All that aside, I like affiliate marketing.
-No products to pack, ship, deal with questions, deal with warranties and deal with returns.
+No products to pack & ship, no dealing with questions, with warranties and with returns.
 Just be sure you get a solid company to work with.
-That should be covered in one or both of the 2 courses I suggest.
+That should all be covered in the course I suggest.

 So, what does Internet marketing have to do with gardening?
 If you decide to plant a tomato plant, and after a month or so, it dies, are you going to just dig up the garden and plant grass?
 How about if your whole strawberry crop fails?
 The answer is hopefully “No, I won’t give up”.

 You’ll try to find out why things went wrong and then remedy the problem.
 Maybe you needed to fertilize.
 Maybe there were bugs you didn’t look for, and which you could eliminate with a soapy-water spray.
-Maybe you planted them in the shade and they need sun.
+Maybe you planted your plants in the shade and they need sun.

 So, like gardening, I want to encourage you to remember to stick with your Internet business.
 Of course, if you’re trying out going to garage sales and selling stuff on eBay, and you’re not making any money, then by all means change.
 But if you’re promoting a solid affiliate offer, and you’re not making money, don’t give up.

 Try using different squeeze pages, for example.
 Try different offers on your squeeze pages.
 Try using different designs.
-If you’ve signed up for one of the courses above, ask for help.
+If you’ve signed up for the course above, ask for help.

 And don’t expect that you’ll make money right away.
 Would you plant your baby apple trees, wait a month, and then start looking for apples, being discouraged when they didn’t show up?
-Just a few days ago, when I was researching IM courses, I saw a post on a user forum.
+When I was researching Internet marketing courses, I saw a post on a user forum.

 The lady was saying that she was at the second module, hadn’t made any money, and was wondering if she was doing something wrong.
-Sometimes guys selling IM courses promise way too much, and mislead people into thinking they’ll be making money tomorrow.
+Sometimes guys selling Internet Marketing courses promise way too much, and mislead people into thinking they’ll be making money tomorrow.

 Now, don’t get me wrong, it is possible to make some money quickly, but rarely do you make a lot right away.
 Sell some stuff on eBay or Amazon?
 Maybe.
 Make a ton of money your first month?
 Not likely.